The KCC20Minter Contract

 function init(State prevState, State newState, sig s)

-This binds a previously uninitialized minter to a freshly created KCC20 covenant.
+This binds a previously uninitialized controller covenant to a freshly created KCC20 covenant.

 Its key checks are: